Math 362

 Preface

 These lectures notes are intended as the primary reference for an introductory course in Representation Theory, with a preliminary emphasis on finite groups and eventual broadening into the theory of compact groups.
-The material is intended, perhaps non-exhaustively and with room for extended forays into topics of interest, for a trimester-long course at the advanced undergraduate or early graduate level.
+The material is intended for a trimester-long course at the advanced undergraduate or early graduate level, with additional topics of interest included to supplement potential forays beyond the usual scope of such a course.
 Any errors are due to Claudio, who welcomes feedback and corrections.

 Potential additional references include: